Preparing for School

 Each student should know the make, model, color and license plate number of all vehicles that he may drive to school.

-Click HERE to register your vehicle(s) with the school and purchase a parking permit.
-A credit card is required for payment.
+Use this online form to register your vehicle(s) with the school and purchase a parking permit.
+A credit card is required for online payment.

 Please keep your emailed receipt and bring it with you when picking up your parking permit.